Tools4ever-NIM/NIM-App-RoleGroupOverrides/README.md

  1. Import the attached Repository.
  2. Restore only the Lookup table first: RoleGroupOverrides
  3. Update the Internal System to include the new RoleGroupOverrides table.
- 4. On the Columns tab of the Internal-RoleGroupOverrides table, set the Key to the ID column, and the ExpiresOn datatype to Date.
+ 4. On the Columns tab of the Internal RoleGroupOverrides table, set the Key to the ID column, and the ExpiresOn datatype to Date.
+ 5. On the Relations tab, relate the GroupID_Number to the 'groups' Internal table, and the MemberID_Number to the 'users' Internal table.
- 5. Restore everything else in the repository.
+ 6. Restore everything else in the repository.
- 6. Grant access to the new app as needed.
+ 7. Grant access to the new app as needed.